When you think of a book outline, does it make you cringe?

-- The middle isn’t actually the middle of the book.
-The middle marks the apex of the story, often when the plots are reaching a boiling point or the character is finding themselves in the crucible of the story.
+- The middle.
+This isn’t actually the middle of the book.
+The middle marks the apex of the story, often when the plots are reaching a boiling point, or the character is finding themselves in the crucible of the story.
 This is often a point of high action, or where everything seems to be coming to a head (or falling apart).

-- The end is making sure the plot (or plots) are wrapped up nice and neat, where you make sure the theme has been addressed in detail, and where you give the readers the warm fuzzy ending they want, or the hook for the next book.
+- The end.
+This is making sure the plot (or plots) are wrapped up nice and neat, where you make sure the theme has been addressed in detail, and where you give the readers the warm fuzzy ending they want or the hook for the next book.

 If you’d like to take your book outline beyond that, you certainly can.
 Here are some ideas that can help you out more:

-- Characters – who is your main character?
+- Characters.
+Who is your main character?
 Who are your secondary characters?
-You will likely want to build character sheets for them to really get to know them, but be careful not to be too constricting with their details or your characters may not grow on their own.
+You will want to build character sheets for them to get to know them better but be careful not to be too constricting with their details or your characters may not grow on their own

-- Atmosphere – this isn’t necessary, but knowing what genre you’re writing in can help you build an ambience through the book.
+- Atmosphere.
+This isn’t necessary but knowing what genre you’re writing can help you build an ambiance through the book.

-- Word banks – an idea that I love.
+- Word banks.
 A word bank is a list of words that feel a certain way.
-If you’re writing fantasy, your word bank can consist of words that evoke an older, magical feel: aegis, whimsical, effervescent.
-If you’re writing romance the bank could consist of words that lend a romantic feel: velveteen, breathtaking, allure.
-I would suggest focusing on plugging these words into your second draft, because if you focus on using them in the first draft, it could mess with your flow of words.
+If you’re writing fantasy, your word bank can consist of words that evoke an older, magical feeling: aegis, whimsical, effervescent.
+If you’re writing romance, the bank could consist of words that lend a romantic feel: velveteen, breathtaking, allure.
+Focus on plugging these words into your second draft because if you focus on using them in the first draft, it could mess with your flow of words.

 So, there you have the bare bones of an outline.
-Of course, you will likely take notes along the way, things that stick out to you as you’re researching, building characters and worlds, or just thinking about the book.
+Of course, you will want to take notes along the way, things that stick out to you as you’re researching, building characters and worlds, or just thinking about the book.
 These notes you can (and should) keep track of and organize them when you’re ready to start writing.
-The notes will help you along the way, remind you of important events, and act as guideposts through the thousands of words you’re about to write.
+The notes will help you along the way, remind you of important events, and act as a guide through the thousands of words you’re about to write.

 Or, you could be like a lot of other authors and just wing it.
 The important thing to remember about rules when it comes to writing is there are no rules.
 If you have an idea for a book and just want to write, do it!
 But, if you’re looking for a more organized approach and a way that will get more words written in less time, than a book outline may be your best friend.